electronspin/colinjohnston.com/README.md

 To run:

-Confiured to use MAMP PRO with a host at `colinjohnston.local` (port 80)
+Confiured to use MAMP PRO with a host at `colinjohnston.local` (port 80) serving from `./public` directory.

 To watch JS & SCSS changes: